Touseef48/Rest-Assured-VD-Existing-fFramework--Assignment/Readme.md

 **3- Testng File**

 Path of testng file is added into pom.xml file.
-Jenkin reads testng file for the execution of automation script from pom.xml file. e.g
+Jenkin reads testng file for the execution of automation script from pom.xml file.The testng file which added into the pom.xml will be executing on jenkins.

+e.g

    ` <suiteXmlFiles>`